davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of unique employees whose timesheets have not been approved.
 Here's a breakdown of what it does:

-1. **CALCULATE Function**: This function modifies the context in which data is evaluated.
-In this case, it is used to change the filter context to focus on specific criteria.
+1. **CALCULATE Function**: This function changes the context in which data is evaluated.
+In this case, it is used to modify the filter context for the calculation that follows.

 2. **DISTINCTCOUNT Function**: This function counts the number of unique values in a specified column.
-Here, it counts the unique names of employees from the `vw_Timesheet` table.
+Here, it is counting the unique names of employees from the `vw_Timesheet` table.

 3. **Filter Condition**: The expression includes a filter condition that specifies `vw_Timesheet[Approved] = FALSE()`.
-This means that only those timesheets that are marked as not approved (i.e., where the Approved status is false) will be considered in the count.
+This means that the calculation will only consider timesheets that have not been approved (i.e., where the `Approved` column is marked as FALSE).

-In summary, this DAX measure calculates the total number of distinct employees who have submitted timesheets that have not yet been approved.
-This can be useful for tracking pending approvals and understanding how many employees are waiting for their timesheets to be reviewed.
+Putting it all together, this DAX measure calculates the total number of distinct employees who have submitted timesheets that are still pending approval.
+This information can be useful for understanding how many employees are waiting for their timesheet approvals, which can help in managing workflow and ensuring timely processing of timesheets.

 **`Dax_EmpCount_RReady`**